Yoann Cathline

-Yoann Cathline (born 22 July 2002) is a French professional footballer who plays as a forward for Dutch club Utrecht on loan from Lorient.
+Yoann Cathline (born 22 July 2002) is a French professional footballer who plays as a forward for club Utrecht, on loan from club Lorient.

 Club career

 Guingamp

 Yoann Cathline came through the ranks of US Torcy, before joining the En Avant Guingamp in 2019, where he signed his first contract a year later.

 After having already featured in the pro squad the previous season, he made his professional debut for Guingamp on 24 July 2021, coming on as a substitute in a 0–0 Ligue 2 away draw against Le Havre.

 Lorient

 On 5 September 2022, Cathline joined Lorient on a five-year deal.

 On 21 August 2023, Cathline moved on a season-long loan to Almere City in the Netherlands.

 On 23 July 2024, Cathline joined another Dutch club Utrecht on loan.

+Personal life

+Born in France, Cathline is of Ivorian descent.